Alphawolfcoder/StartGithub/README.md

 # StartGithub
 Learning the nuances of Github
-The first step in Github
+The second step of Github was to check how to delete the first step